The most beautiful villages near Montpellier

 Visit La Couvertoirade, Templar town in the heart of Larzac

-The citadel has in its heart the only Templar castle in France.
+➡️ the only genuine Templar castle still standing in France.

 Villeneuvette, a royal factory under the reign of Louis 14